finos/datahelix/docs/GettingStarted.md

 }
 ```

 When manually writing profiles, we recommend using a text editor which can validate profiles using the datahelix schema.
-Instructions for how to setup automatic profile validation using VS Code can be found [here](user/ProfileValidation.md).
+Instructions for how to setup automatic profile validation using VS Code can be found in the [Profile Validation documentation](user/ProfileValidation.md).

 ## Running the generator